By the Numbers: Women Congressional Candidates in 2018

 - If women won all House contests in which they are currently favored as well as those races deemed toss-ups, they would hold about 24% of House seats in 2019.
 Currently, women are 19.3% of House members.

-Women of color are more than one-third of House candidates and nominees, but just one woman of color will be a Senate nominee this November.
+Women of color are more than one-third of women House candidates and nominees, but just one woman of color will be a Senate nominee this November.

 Many women of color congressional candidates are poised to make history this year.